jmccreight/wrf_hydro_tests/README.md

 ## 1. examples/nwm_ana/sixmile/cheyenne/origin_reg-v1.2-fixes/candidate_spec_intel.sh ##

+You do not need to be able to run this example to see the complete results.

 Here the National Water Model's "analysis and assimilation" cycle is the configuration.
 This is a reference to both run time and compile-time options, but mostly indicates the run-time options or